mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/starter-project/kotlin.md

 ---
-title: The Starter Project
+title: The starter project
 description: In this step you will clone the starter project
 ---

-# The Starter Project
+# The starter project

 To make things easier, a starter project is provided for you.